 Net Investment Income Tax (NIIT)

-The 3.8% tax applies to the lesser of either your net investment income or the amount by which your MAGI exceeds $200,000 (or $250,000 for joint filers).
-That means the NIIT acts as either an extra income tax or an extra capital gains tax.
-You can report your net investment income on IRS Form 8960.
+The 3.8% tax applies to thelesser of either your net investment income or the amount by which your MAGI exceeds $200,000 ($250,000 for joint filers or $125,000 for married filing separately).
+You can report your net investment income on IRS Form 8960 1 .

-According to the IRS, a taxpayer may be subject to both the Additional Medicare Tax and the NIIT, but not necessarily on the same types of income.
-That’s because the 0.9% Additional Medicare Tax applies to wages, compensation and self-employment income over the $200,000 limit, but it does not apply to net investment income.
+According to the IRS, a taxpayer may be subject to both the Additional Medicare Tax and the NIIT, but they apply to different types of income.
+The 0.9% Additional Medicare Tax applies to earned income, such as wages, compensation and self-employment income above the applicable threshold, while the NIIT applies only to unearned income, such as investment income.

 Bottom Line